 Skip-the-line tickets for the Uffizi Gallery

-- With the skip-the-line + guided visit option, get a deeper experience with the insights of a professional guide
+- With the guided visit option, get a deeper experience with the insights of a professional guide

-The Uffizi Gallery is one of the most famous art galleries in Italy and in the whole world: buy this official ticket to visit it today and avoid wasting hours in queues to conserve your energy to fully enjoy the masterpieces that await you!
-With the “Skip-the-line entrance + audioguide" option, you'll also be able to rent an audio guide that will accompany you during the visit of the Gallery; the audio guide also includes Palazzo Vecchio (exterior), Ponte Vecchio and the Duomo of Florence (exterior), which you can visit at your pace while listening to the recorded commentary.
+The Uffizi Gallery is one of the most famous art galleries in Italy and in the whole world: buy this official ticket, avoid wasting hours in queues and conserve your energy to fully enjoy the masterpieces that await you!
+With the audio guide option, you'll also be able to download an app that will accompany you during the visit to the museum.

-- Entrance to the Uffizi with priority access
+- Entrance to the Uffizi with skip-the-line access

 - Access to temporary exhibitions

-- Guided visit of the Uffizi Gallery (Saturday and Sunday, only if selected upon purchase)
+- Small-group guided visit to the Uffizi Gallery (Saturday and Sunday, only if selected upon purchase)

 - Children under 18 (children under 12 must be accompanied by an adult)

-- Guides and tourist interpreters of the European Union
+- Guides and interpreters of the European Union

 - ICOM, ICOMOS and ICCROM members